Antares0982/pixiv-search-download-telegram-bot/README.md

   * SauceNAO: get your api-key [here](https://saucenao.com/), click "account" to sign in/up.
   * Telegram: get your own bot [here](https://t.me/botfather).

-  * Set up your proxy if you need, and choose a path to store illusts.
+  * Set up your proxy if you need, and choose the paths to store illustrations and temp file from telegram.
+Also a json file to store search history.

 * ```
   python3 main_pixivbot.py